segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-pubsub/index.md

 ## Authentication

-In order for Segment to publish events to a Pub/Sub topic on your behalf, you must grant Segment's [Google Cloud Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) publish access to your chosen topic.
+In order for Segment to publish events to a Pub/Sub topic on your behalf, you must grant Segment's [Google Cloud Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) {:target="_blank"} publish access to your chosen topic.
 Follow these steps to enable this:

-1. In your Google Cloud Console, [navigate to your Pub/Sub topic list](https://console.cloud.google.com/cloudpubsub/topicList).
+1. In your Google Cloud Console, [navigate to your Pub/Sub topic list](https://console.cloud.google.com/cloudpubsub/topicList){:target="_blank"}.
 2. Select one or more topics using the checkboxes to the left of each topic name. **Permissions** options appear at the right of the page once you make a selection.
 3. In the **Add Members** input field, copy/paste Segment's Service Account email: `pubsub@segment-integrations.iam.gserviceaccount.com`.
 4. Click the **Select a Role** drop-down menu and choose **Pub/Sub Publisher**.